- About the GTX 1650..

 - Online Purchase Links

-The Gigabyte GTX 1650 OC 4GB is one of GTX 1650 variants it offers.
+The GIGABYTE GeForce GTX 1650 OC 4GB is one of GTX 1650 variants it offers.
 While the base clock is the same as the reference spec, the boost clock has a minuscule 45 MHz bump.
-As expected, this is an entry-level graphics card, with a larger fan shroud with aluminum heatsink within the GPU.
+As expected, this is an entry-level graphics card, with a larger fan shroud with aluminium heatsink within the GPU.

 Entry-level card.
 Entry-level contents